-There’s also a lively flea market on wednesday and a top-class general market each thursday, with fresh fish from Fleetwood, delicious Lancashire cheese from Todmorden, freshly-baked bread from Cragg Vale, excellent fruit and veg and a diverse array of other stalls.
-Everyone is so friendly that doing the weekly shop is a real pleasure, not a chore.
+Markets are held in St George’s Square four days a week.
+The thursday food market is particularly good, with fresh fish from Fleetwood, delicious Lancashire cheese from Todmorden, freshly-baked bread from Cragg Vale and excellent fruit and veg.
+Storeholders and shopkeepers in Hebden Bridge are so friendly that doing the weekly shop is a real pleasure, not a chore.

-To refresh the palate there are lots of enticing cafes and restaurants, offering diverse cuisines from Turkish and Greek to Thai and vegetarian.
+To refresh the palate there are lots of enticing cafes and restaurants, offering diverse cuisines from Turkish, Italian and Greek to Thai, Japanese and Indian.
 Needless to say, there are also plenty of good pubs and bars serving excellent local ales and craft beers.